 When I paid Rs.
 65/- worth of coupon (we had to buy coupons from the club counter),…

 I said, “You didn’t tell me it was extra cost.
 You should have told me that before and it is not written anywhere that ice cream scoop cost extra!”

 Snooty Mama Mia staff – “If you don’t want it, don’t take it’!”

-There is a lot that goes into making a brand successful and being snooty and over smart is definitely not going to take anybody anywhere.
+There is a lot that goes into making a brand successful and having snooty and over smart staff is definitely not going to take anybody anywhere.
 There is a way of handling miscommunication.
 Even though you mention the price of the pastries in tags, but if you are charging extra for something else, it is your responsibility to let your customers know.

 A customer has a right to ask why something costs extra and why wasn’t it mentioned in a price list.
-There is no reason for the guy in charge at Mama Mia to raise an eye brow.
+There is no reason for the staff at Mama Mia to raise an eye brow.
 It just goes to show that even the most fancy and pretentious up market bakery outlet can let its customers down by not training them on how to handle customers with care.